riceset/CS50-Problems/README.md

 ## Coursework

-In this section, you'll find my solutions and submissions for the problem sets and exercises provided throughout the CS50 course.
-Each problem set has its own folder with the relevant code and any necessary resources.
+In this section, you'll find my solutions and submissions for the problem sets and labs provided throughout the CS50 course.
+Each pset/lab has its own folder with the relevant code and any necessary resources.

 - ***[Week 1](https://github.com/riceset/Harvard-CS50/tree/main/1)***
 - ***[Week 2](https://github.com/riceset/Harvard-CS50/tree/main/2)***